Create a variety of primitive shapes you can reshape, combine, and color to make eye-catching illustrations in Adobe Illustrator.

 Click and hold the Ellipse tool and select the Polygon tool.
-Click anywhere on the artboard and enter Sides: 3 in the Polygon dialog.
+Click anywhere on the artboard and type Sides: 3 in the Polygon dialog box.

 Use the center point widget to reposition the triangle as shown.
 Scale it to fit the walls proportionally by pressing Shift and dragging a corner widget.

 If you wish, you can change the proportions of the roofs after you’ve drawn them.